Settlement is the largest by defense contractor in a whistleblower case

 Research conducted in 1995 clearly demonstrated the parts would fail if placed in satellites, but TRW didn't inform the government of this before or after the problem occurred.
 Several government programs delayed launch of their satellites to determine the cause of the problems with the satellite in space.
 Those programs eventually replaced the HBTs in their satellites.

-The whistleblower, Robert Ferro, is a scientific researcher who discovered in 1995 that the HBTs produced by TRW were likely to fail when operated under high electrical currents, such as when used in satellites.
+Ferro, the whistleblower, is a scientific researcher who discovered in 1995 that the HBTs produced by TRW were likely to fail when operated under high electrical currents, such as when used in satellites.
 But TRW had insisted on a nondisclosure agreement before allowing Ferro to test its parts and refused to allow Ferro and his employer, Aerospace Corp., a private research company, to disclose the negative results to anyone.

 The cover-up continued into 2002, when Ferro heard about the satellite's problems.
 The Air Force asked Ferro's employer, Aerospace, to provide an explanation of whether TRW should have known of the potential problem.
 Ferro attempted to include in that report the results of his 1995 research.
 But TRW sanitized the Aerospace report, making sure there was no mention of Ferro's 1995 testing and editing out references to other warnings that TRW had received over the years.